 Closed in garden for outdoor meals.

-The pool (25×10) belonging to the adjacent Montecchia golf club, only 3 minutes walk away, is open to our guests.
+Access at a reduced rate to the pool (25×10) belonging to the adjacent Montecchia golf club, only 3 minutes walk away.
+Organically shaped lake pool on the estate.

 ESTATE: La Montecchia